Fodor's Expert Review Drouant

 Best known for the literary prizes awarded here since 1914, Drouant has shed its dusty image to become a forward-thinking restaurant.
-The man behind the transformation is Alsatian chef Antoine Westermann, who runs the hit bistro Mon Vieil Ami on Ile St-Louis.
-At Drouant the menu is more playful, revisiting the French hors d'oeuvres tradition with starters that come as a series of four plates.
-Diners can pick from themes such as French classics (like a deconstructed leek salad) or convincing mini-takes on Thai and Moroccan dishes.
+The playful menu revisits the French hors d'oeuvres tradition with starters that come as a series of four plates; diners can pick from themes such as French classics (like a deconstructed leek salad) or convincing minitakes on Thai and Moroccan dishes.
 Main courses similarly encourage grazing, with accompaniments in little cast-iron pots and white porcelain dishes.
 Even desserts take the form of several tasting plates.
-Pace yourself, since portions are generous and the cost of a meal quickly adds up.
+Pace yourself, since the portions are generous and the cost of a meal quickly adds up.
 This is the place to bring adventurous young eaters, thanks to the €15 children's menu.
-The revamped dining room is bright and cheery, though the designer has gone slightly overboard with the custard-yellow paint and fabrics.

 - France\'s most prestigious literary prize, the Prix Goncourt, awarded here

 - Elegant atmosphere